-When thinking about areas with incredible scenery, you probably don’t think of Idaho, but did you know Idaho is home to a canyon deeper than the Grand Canyon, more hot springs than almost any other state, mountains over 12,000 feet tall, and the world’s only inland rainforest?
-The landscapes in Idaho are wild and incredibly diverse, which is why it’s one of my favorite places for elopements.
+When thinking about areas with incredible scenery, Idaho should definitely be on the list!
+With incredible scenery, including a canyon deeper than the Grand Canyon, more hot springs than almost any other state, mountains over 12,000 feet tall, and the world’s only inland rainforest, there’s no shortage of incredible elopement locations in Idaho!

-As an Idaho local, an elopement photographer, and an adventure enthusiast, I’ve spent a lot of time exploring this beautiful state I call home.
-Over 60 percent of the state is public land and can be used for hiking, camping, off-roading, and escaping into nature.
-That’s a lot of land!
-Which is why I’ve done the hard work and gathered the top elopement locations in Idaho for you.
+As an Idaho local, an elopement photographer, and an adventure enthusiast, I’ve spent a lot of time exploring this beautiful state that I am fortunate to call home.

 These are the best Idaho elopement locations: rivers, mountains, canyons, and lakes galore!